InvaHealth/InvaHealthDDdescriptors/README.md

 # **Method_reliability_refined**

-Assessment of the methodological approach used for cost estimation as of high or low reliability based on the evaluation of the estimation methodology by expert contributors.
+Assessment of the methodological approach used for cost estimation as high or low reliability based on the evaluation of the estimation methodology by expert contributors.

 # **Method_reliability_Explanation**